About ARTS Partnership

-The mission of the BYU ARTS Partnership is to ensure that all children benefit from an education that provides for academic excellence, social confidence, and personal expression through experience with the arts.
-We believe that the greatest impact for change will be accomplished through collaborative efforts involving teachers, schools, districts, departments and universities.
-We believe such efforts will not only improve educational practice in schools, but will also increase community and legislative support, leading to educational renewal that includes arts education for every child.
+The mission of the BYU ARTS Partnership is to ensure that all children benefit from an education that provides academic excellence, social confidence, and personal expression through experience with the arts.
+We believe that the greatest impact for change is accomplished through collaborative efforts involving teachers, schools, districts, departments, and universities.
+We believe such efforts will not only improve educational practice in schools but will also increase community and legislative support, leading to educational renewal that includes arts education for every child.

 History of Partnership

-The ARTS Partnership began in 2005 with collaborative efforts of four BYU administrators: Richard Young, Dean of the David O. McKay School of Education; Stephen Jones, Dean of the College of Fine Arts and Communications; Sara Lee Gibb, Dean of what was then the College of Health and Human Performance, and Steven Baugh, Director of the Center for the Improvement of Teacher Education and Schooling (CITES).
+The ARTS Partnership began in 2005 with collaborative efforts of four BYU administrators: Richard Young, dean of the David O. McKay School of Education; Stephen Jones, dean of the College of Fine Arts and Communications; Sara Lee Gibb, dean of what was then the College of Health and Human Performance; and Steven Baugh, director of the Center for the Improvement of Teacher Education and Schooling (CITES).
 These individuals met to explore and propose a program to provide arts opportunities and arts instruction in public elementary schools.
-They were concerned that the arts were beginning to disappear from public schools with the narrowing of curricula to accommodate high stakes testing.
+They were concerned that the arts were beginning to disappear from public schools with the narrowing of curricula to accommodate high-stakes testing.
 They approached Beverley Sorenson, a generous arts education advocate and philanthropist, for possible funding, which was awarded in 2006 and augmented in 2008.
-The coordinating committee collaboratively developed and implemented professional development programs for teachers and teacher candidates: Arts Academy, Arts Express, and Arts Bridge.
+The coordinating committee collaboratively developed and implemented professional development programs for teachers and teacher candidates: Arts Leadership Academy, Arts Express, and Arts Bridge.

 Beverley Taylor Sorenson

 By adding arts to schools, we are going to make life better for the children.
 That’s what little children do: they sing, they dance, and they create.